BoscoChu/Banking/README.md

   √  adding the function (Random Password Generator/Random Account Generator) -- 12/05/2023

   √  adding the function (Showing transferee's information by searching account No.) -- 23/05/2023

-  x  adding the administrative platform (CRUD the database by GUI-operating)---plan to finish before 15/06/2023

-  x  adding function of interest rate calculator ------preparing

   x  Generate monthly statement(PDF) ------preparing

   x  Account Vertifaction (Email or Phone) ------preparing

   x  Rewrite the code (using framework -Spring Boot )

-  x  installation for other operating system(Macos and Linux)

 # Feature
 * Create the Account